sabrina214/Scheduling-Schemes/README.md

-# Implemeantaion of several OS Scheduling-Schemes
+# Implementaion of several OS Scheduling-Schemes